zealdocs/zeal/README.md

 We want your feedback!
 Here's a list of different ways to contact developers and request help:
 * Report bugs and submit feature requests to [GitHub issues](https://github.com/zealdocs/zeal/issues).
+* Reach developers and other Zeal users on [Gitter](https://gitter.im/zealdocs/zeal), or IRC channel #zealdocs on [Freenode](https://freenode.net/).
 * Ask any questions in our [Google Group](https://groups.google.com/d/forum/zealdocs).
 You can simply send an email to zealdocs@googlegroups.com.
-* For a quick chat with developers and other Zeal users use our IRC channel: #zealdocs on [Freenode](https://freenode.net/).
-Also available through Kiwi IRC [web interface](https://kiwiirc.com/client/irc.freenode.net/#zealdocs).
-Please, take into consideration possible time zone differences.
-* Finally, for private communications send us [email](mailto:zeal@zealdocs.org).
+* Finally, for private communications email us at zeal@zealdocs.org.
 * And do not forget to follow [@zealdocs](https://twitter.com/zealdocs) on Twitter!

 ## License